Blacktower27/GOPrune/README.md

 ## Usage with lmms-eval

 First, follow the official [lmms-eval installation guide](https://github.com/EvolvingLMMs-Lab/lmms-eval) to set up the environment.
-To integrate **GOPrune** into lmms-eval with LLaVA, you need to modify the `class Llava(lmms)` inside `lmms_eval/models/simple/llava.py`.
+To integrate **HIVTP** into lmms-eval with LLaVA, you need to modify the `class Llava(lmms)` inside `lmms_eval/models/simple/llava.py`.
 Specifically, in the `__init__` function after loading the pretrained model, we insert the following code:

 ```python
 try: